-The Egyptian Computer Emergency Response Team (EG-CERT), established by the National Telecommunication Regulatory Authority in April 2009, is staffed by a team of 16 full-time professionals and provides 24-hour support to protect critical information infrastructure.
+The Egyptian Computer Emergency Readiness Team (EG-CERT), established by the National Telecommunication Regulatory Authority in April 2009, is staffed by a team of 16 full-time professionals and provides 24-hour support to protect critical information infrastructure.
 In 2012, EG-CERT provided support to entities across the ICT, banking and government sectors, helping them tackle cybersecurity threats including denial of service attacks.

 EG-CERT mission is to provide an early warning system against malware spreading and massive attacks against the Egyptian critical information infrastructure.

 EG-CERT has in place cooperation agreements with the United States Computer Emergency Readiness Team (US-CERT), the Korea Internet and Security Agency (KISA) in Seoul and CyberSecurity Malaysia, and is a member of the Organization of Islamic Cooperation Computer Emergency Response Team (OIC-CERT).